Table of Contents

 See chapter 16 for information about getting publications and forms.

-Owners, operators, and tenants of farms and certain other persons may be eligible to claim a credit or refund of excise taxes on fuel used on a farm for farming purposes.
+Owners, operators, and tenants of farms and certain other persons may be eligible to claim a credit or refund of excise taxes on fuel used in the trade or business of farming, when used on a farm in the United States for farming purposes.
 See Table 14-1 for a list of available fuel tax credits and refunds.
 Fuel is used on a farm for farming purposes only if used in carrying on a trade or business of farming, on a farm in the United States, and for farming purposes.

 Use this table to see if you can take a credit or refund for a nontaxable use of the fuel listed.